simonberner/github-repowatcher-widget/README.md

 ### JSON
 - [Codable: A type alias for Encodable and Decodable](https://www.swiftbysundell.com/basics/codable/)
 - [Ignoring invalid JSON elements when using Codable](https://www.swiftbysundell.com/articles/ignoring-invalid-json-elements-codable/)
+### Structured Concurrency
+- Async/await: 'try await' is like a guard statement, if it fails nothing is being executed below it (because it falls into the catch block)
+### Widget Bundle
+- If we have an App with different widget types, we can put them into a [WidgetBundle](https://developer.apple.com/documentation/swiftui/widgetbundle)

 ## GitHub API Call
 - [Get a repository](https://docs.github.com/en/rest/repos/repos#get-a-repository)